-Skating to the very edge of whimsy, this latest book in Alexander McCall Smith's 44 Scotland Street Series dances at times into territory that can only be called ludicrous.
+Skating to the edge of whimsy, this latest book in Alexander McCall Smith's 44 Scotland Street Series dances at times into territory that can only be called ludicrous.

-He longs to be eighteen, so he can get out from beneath his mother's iron thumb.
+How he longs to be eighteen, so he can get out from beneath his mother's iron thumb.
 However, as he turns seven, he manages to get to Scout Camp, where he finds he can be of use to his friend Ranald.
 Then the bully Tofu manipulates Bertie and Ranald into a rash and dangerous adventure.
 Fortunately, the children are rescued by kind strangers and return to camp before the adults notice their absence.

 Chez Domenica and Angus, Antonia returns as their guest to visit her former flat.
 Tactlessly, she raises the mortifying memory of the blue Spode cup caper.
 However, the newlyweds focus on their better selves and behave with aplomb toward Antonia and the Italian nun she has brought along.